 Brice Patterson

-Brice Patterson [Brice Armond Patterson] spoke at a rally supporting the Hamas terror group after it committed war crimes against Israeli civilians, including mass murder, torture, rape, beheadings and kidnappings, on October 7, 2023.Patterson has also called to dismantle Israel, glorified a terrorist, expressed support for violent resistance, and spread hatred of Israel, America and the West.
+Brice Patterson [Brice Armond Patterson] spoke at a rally supporting the Hamas terror group after it committed war crimes against Israeli civilians, including mass murder, torture, rape, beheadings and kidnappings, on October 7, 2023.

 In August 2022, Patterson was affiliated with the anti-Israel campus organization Students for Justice in Palestine (SJP) chapter at Temple University (Temple SJP) and was an activist with the Philadelphia branch of the Workers World Party (WWP Philly).

-As of the same date, Patterson’s LinkedIn said Patterson had been a “Lead Illustrator” at a talent agency and production company from July 2018 to September 2023, and had been an extracurricular teacher through SpiralQ from June 2021to September 2023.
+As of the same date, Patterson’s LinkedIn said Patterson had been a “Lead Illustrator” at a talent agency and production company from July 2018 to September 2023 and had been an extracurricular teacher through SpiralQ from June 2021 to September 2023.

 Also as of November 2023, Patterson’s Instagram bio said Patterson was a “Freelance illustrator.”
 As of August 2022, Patterson’s website marketed “Art-Prints - Clothing - Accessories - Services.”